emr-distillation/emr-distillation/README.md

 ## Model Performance
 <img src="https://github.com/emr-distillation/emr-distillation/assets/160422103/2229f165-2b5f-4def-b811-5c44701f4d2f" width="800" height="400">

-The contrastive setting consistently enhanced the performance of knowledge distillation/ Sentence-level knowledge distillation(S-KD) with contrastive setting surpasses document-level knowledge distillation(D-KD) with contrastive setting in performance.
+The contrastive setting consistently enhanced the performance of knowledge distillation(KD).
+Sentence-level KD with contrastive setting surpasses document-level KD with contrastive setting in performance.
 You can test and evaluate our models through the uploaded code.
-In addition, you can directly inference our S-KD through our huggingface space.(https://huggingface.co/spaces/emr-distillation/Onpremise_LLM_Normal_Detection)
+In addition, you can directly inference our S-KD model through our huggingface space.(https://huggingface.co/spaces/emr-distillation/Onpremise_LLM_Normal_Detection)